tanberry/steampipecloud/README.md

 1. In the Steampipe Cloud UI, follow the prompts to:

-    a. create a new **Workspace**
+    a.
+Create a new Workspace.

-    b. create a **Connection** by selecting a plug-in.
+    b.
+Create a Connection by selecting a plug-in.

 For this Quickstart, select Hackernews.
-Optionally, you can further define your connection to Hackernews by giving it a unique name (handle) and limiting the number of items returned in any future queries.
+Optionally, you can further define your connection to Hackernews by giving it a unique name (*handle*) and limiting the number of items returned in any future queries.

-    c. add the new Connection to your Workspace.
+    c.
+Add the new Connection to your Workspace.

 For this Guide, you can skip the prompt to add a "mod".